High-Conflict Phases of Abuse, Blame Shifting, Distortion, Rage and Manipulation Diagram

-After we discussed the diagram, I asked my client if he would be willing to write a legend for it and he graciously agreed.
-I am very appreciative that he took the time to document what he experiences in his marriage and suspect that many of you who are reading this will, sadly, find what he describes all too familiar as well.
-Again, the following post and diagram were respectively written and created by one of my clients who prefers to remain anonymous:
+After we discussed the diagram, I asked my client if he’d be willing to write a legend for it and he graciously agreed.
+I suspect that many of you reading this will, sadly, find what he describes all too familiar.
+Again, the following post and diagram were respectively written and created by one of my clients who prefers to remain anonymous.

 Sorting Out the High Conflict Phases: A Personal Observation